ufora/ufora/doc/source/tutorials/aws.rst

 Running pyfora on AWS
 ======================

-If you have an `Amazon Web Services`_ account you can get :mod:`pyfora` running at scale within minutes.
+If you have an `Amazon Web Services`_ account you can get pyfora running at scale within minutes.
-The :mod:`pyfora` package includes an auxiliary script called :doc:`pyfora_aws </reference/pyfora_aws>`, which helps get you started on AWS.
+The pyfora package includes an auxiliary script called :doc:`pyfora_aws </reference/pyfora_aws>`, which helps get you started on AWS.